legendum/ntil/README.md

 ntil() will return a handler that may be called with any number of arguments.
-The performer function will receive these arguments, with a final "next" arg appended to the argument list, such that next should be called on completion, passing the result (as a single argument *or* multiple arguments) thus:
+The performer function will receive these arguments, with a final "next" arg appended to the argument list, such that it should be called on completion, passing the result (as a single argument *or* multiple arguments) thus:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -